1 dead, 3 injured after minivan collides with Caltrans truck on 405 Freeway in Irvine

 What we know:

-The crash happened just after 10:40 p.m. on the southbound 405 Freeway at the MacArthur Boulevard on-ramp, according to the California Highway Patrol.
+According to Caltrans, the crash happened around 11 p.m. on the southbound 405 Freeway at the MacArthur Boulevard on-ramp.

-Officials said a minivan was traveling at a high rate of speed when it collided with a Caltrans truck.
+Officials said a minivan was reportedly traveling at a high rate of speed when it struck a concrete barrier along the right shoulder, then collided with a Caltrans truck that was working within a construction zone.

 A SigAlert was issued shortly after the incident, closing the transition road from the southbound 55 Freeway to the southbound 405 for several hours while investigators processed the scene.